cronusone/refact/README.md

 $ source venv/bin/activate
 ```
 ## Overview
 `refact` is a novel command line tool for discovering where class methods have been duplicated, copy/pasted or have deivated from other versions.
-The point of this would be to refactor redundant class methods into shared code as mixins, singletons or other patterns.
+The point of this would be to refactor redundant (or similar) class methods into shared code as mixins, singletons.
 ## Usage

 ```bash